SQream/sqream_docs/data_ingestion/json.rst

 	json_fdw [OPTIONS(option=value[,...])]

-.. note:: Reading and writing JSON files can be done only by using the ``json-fdw`` file format specifier.
+.. note:: Reading and writing JSON files is enabled only by using the ``json-fdw`` file format specifier.

 Parameters
 ------------

-The following parameters are supported by json_fdw:
+The following parameters are supported by ``json_fdw``:

 .. list-table::
    :widths: auto